SAP-samples/btp-developer-guide-cap/documentation/ai-scenario/document/e2e-testing.md

     ![request](../images/extend-service/send-req.png)

+> [!Tip]
-> In the terminal, you can see the data from Incidents.csv file is getting trained.
+> In the terminal, you can see the data from `Incidents.csv` file is getting trained.
 Please wait until the training is ready.
 Then, you will see the Response status 200.

 3. Once completed, you will see the Response as 200.

-    to be updated.

 4. Go back to the terminal where the application is running, click the URL where the localhost is running.